Valdallière

 Valdallière (/fr/) is a commune in the department of Calvados, northwestern France.
 The municipality was established on 1 January 2016 by merger of the 14 former communes of Vassy (the seat), Bernières-le-Patry, Burcy, Chênedollé, Le Désert, Estry, Montchamp, Pierres, Presles, La Rocque, Rully, Saint-Charles-de-Percy, Le Theil-Bocage and Viessoix.

 Geography

+The commune is made up of the following collection of villages and hamlets, La Beaumontière, Les Écoublets, Le Désert, Estry, Le Theil-Bocage, Presles, Burcy, Chênedollé, Vassy, La Parenterie, Viessoix, Montfroux, La Boëlle, Rully and Creuley.

 The Commune along with another nine communes shares part of a 5,729 hectare, Natura 2000 conservation area, called the Bassin de la Druance.
+The commune also has another Natura 2000 conservation area, Bassin de la Souleuvre, a 2,232 hectare area which is shared with three other communes, Souleuvre en Bocage, Dialan sur Chaîne and Brémoy.

+The commune is on the border of the area known as Suisse Normande.